sneakerhax/Posts/posts/Red_Team_Interview_Process.md

 ### Explain how you would start a Red Team engagement if given only the company name

 This question can present itself in many variations, but the idea is that the interviewer is trying to determine your methodology for starting a Red Team engagement.
-A typical answer would likely involve data sources you use to collect company information and reconnaissance you perform to start identifying assets,
+A typical answer would likely involve data sources you use to collect company information and reconnaissance you perform to start identifying assets.

 ### In the interviewer's scenario, how would you gain an initial foothold inside a target?